grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 Calculating the slot is trivially easy: `time % step` (`%` being [modulo operator](https://docs.python.org/3.4/reference/expressions.html#index-51)).
-There is, hoever, a subtle complexity lurking when it comes to storing the datapoint with the adjusted (or aligned) timestamp.
+There is, however, a subtle complexity lurking when it comes to storing the datapoint with the adjusted (or _aligned_) timestamp.

 Graphite simply changes the timestamp of the data point to the beginning of the slot.
 If multiple data points arrive in the same